-When the fair value of financial assets and liabilities recorded in the Statement of financial position cannot be derived from active markets, they are determined using a variety of valuation techniques.
+When the fair value of financial assets and liabilities recorded in the Statement of financial position cannot be derived from quoted market prices, they are determined using a variety of valuation techniques.
 Refer to note 7.2.

 1.3.12 Events subsequent to year end